SnowSoftware/agent-configuration-templates-public/README.md

 ## Default behavior

 Every Snow Inventory Agent has a default behavior depending on the platform.
 If you use an item from the list below in the configuration file, that default behavior would be removed.
 For `<SystemSettings>` the granularity is set to the specific `<Setting>`, for everything else it is the Node level above.
-For example adding one &lt;Software&gt;&lt;IncludeCriteria&gt;&lt;FileType&gt; will remove all FileTypes.
+For example adding one `<Software><IncludeCriteria><FileType>` will remove all FileTypes.

 ### Windows